 How many visits will I need, and will I have to receive treatment forever?

 Most patients notice improvement within 2-4 visits.
 At that time you'll begin receiving treatment less often.
 I'll continue to decrease treatment frequency so there are longer gaps of time between your visits.
 I want patients to seek my treatment because they know they'll feel better afterward, NOT because I'm forcing them to adhere to a strict schedule.
 Once you're feeling better, you can choose to get treatment whenever you need it.

-Can I see an acupuncturist, massage therapist, Medical doctor or physical therapist as well as you?
+Can I see an acupuncturist, massage therapist, MD or PT as well as you?

 Yes.
 I believe that healthcare providers should work together to help patients reach maximum benefit.
 I don't feel that any one treatment is the answer.
 I'll support your healthcare team and give you treatment that complements the care you're already receiving.

-What conditions do you specialize in treating or enjoy treating the most?
+What conditions do you specialize in or enjoy treating the most?

 This is a tough one to answer because anytime I can help someone feel better, I'm happy.
 I have specialized tables that allow me to effectively treat patients with herniations, prolapses, or tears in the discs of their lumbar spine.
 I've treated this thousands of times by now, and I enjoy seeing patients improve.
 I like treating hip pain and sciatica for the same reasons.
 I get great satisfaction in helping patients who have tried other types of treatment without experiencing a complete recovery.
 I enjoy treating pregnant patients and helping them to avoid developing typical pregnancy-related musculoskeletal symptoms such as sciatica.